 The following schema, in OpenLDAP format, is included with sudo source and binary distributions as schema.OpenLDAP.
-Simply copy it to the schema directory (e.g. /etc/openldap/schema), add the proper include line in slapd.conf and restart slapd.
+Simply copy it to the schema directory (e.g., /etc/openldap/schema), add the proper include line in slapd.conf and restart slapd.
+Sites using the optional on-line configuration supported by OpenLDAP 2.3 and higher should apply the schema.olcSudo file instead.

-'''

-attributetype (1.3.6.1.4.1.15953.9.1.1
+''' attributetype (1.3.6.1.4.1.15953.9.1.1

-NAME 'sudoUser'

-DESC 'User(s) who may run sudo'

-EQUALITY caseExactIA5Match

-'''